arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Volodymyr Zelensky, <strong>Ukraine’s </strong>president, said the country’s troops have now reconquered 6,000 square kilometres of [previously Russian-held territory](https://te.arielherself.xyz/europe/2022/09/11/is-russia-on-the-run) in the south and east, equivalent to 1% of its total landmass.
-On Monday night, Mr Zelensky asked Western allies for more weapons to consolidate Ukrainian gains.
-A spokesman from the Kremlin insisted that Vladimir Putin, Russia’s president, remains in constant contact with his generals and Russia will persist “until all the goals” of what it still calls a “special military operation” have been achieved.
+Volodymyr Zelensky, <strong>Ukraine’s </strong>president, said the country’s troops have now reconquered 6,000 square kilometres of [previously Russian-held territory](https://te.arielherself.xyz/europe/2022/09/11/is-russia-on-the-run) in the south and east.
+Russian intelligence officers and military commanders stationed in [Crimea](https://te.arielherself.xyz/europe/2019/06/08/crimea-is-still-in-limbo-five-years-after-russia-seized-it) have begun evacuating their families back to Russia, according to Ukrainian intelligence.
+A spokesman from the Kremlin insisted that Russia will persist “until all the goals” of what it still calls a “special military operation” have been achieved.

 <strong>America’s rate of inflation</strong> in August did not slow as much as had been expected, according to figures released on Tuesday.
 Year-on-year, prices rose by 8.3%, whereas analysts had forecast 8.1%.
 Overall prices were 0.1% higher than in July.
 Lower fuel prices tempered the effect.
 Core inflation, which excludes food and energy, increased by 0.6% in August: steeper even than the 0.3% predicted by economists.
 Pressure on the Federal Reserve to [raise interest rates](https://te.arielherself.xyz/graphic-detail/2022/07/27/the-fed-is-no-longer-taking-baby-steps-to-rein-in-inflation) has not gone away.